Our Mission

 Their aim was simple: to capture the power in the music they heard to help others heal from the effects of sexual violence.
 The resulting benefit album not only helped them heal, but gave them the inspiration to create the country’s first music therapy program designed to treat survivors of sexual violence.

-Moments from recordings for the “Take You With Me” album
+Moments from Recordings for the “Take You With Me” Album

 Our Staff